Written by Jono Petrohilos from the Course Creator Community

 Now removing inactive members isn’t the ONLY thing you need to do to get more engagement in your Facebook Group.
 You want to be consistently monitoring your group and implementing engagement strategies.
 If you’d like more strategies on how to get more engagement in your Facebook Group, I recommend you check out this blog I wrote – “6 Simple Ways to Keep Your Facebook Group Active and Engaged”.

-At the Course Creator Community we have a Facebook Group specially for Online Course Creators.
-Everyone in there is super supportive and we all share tips and ideas.
-We would love to invite you to join the Group.
+PS: At the Course Creator Community we have one. of the largest Facebook Groups in the world for Course Creators.
+Everyone in there is super supportive and we all share tips and ideas!